 As well as being liable for corporation tax, in order to claim R&D tax relief, companies must also meet these requirements:

 - Be a small or medium sized business for the SME scheme, with less than 500 employees and a turnover less than €100 million, or a balance sheet not exceeding €86 million.
-(There is a separate scheme for large companies.)
+If the company is part of a larger group, there are complex rules which need to be factored into the SME threshold test.
+There is a separate scheme for large companies.